shaneholloman/mcp-server-go/README.md

 MCP Go handles all the complex protocol details and server management, so you can focus on building great tools.
 It aims to be high-level and easy to use.

-### Key features
+## Key features

 * **Fast**: High-level interface means less code and faster development
 * **Simple**: Build MCP servers with minimal boilerplate
 * **Complete***: MCP Go aims to provide a full implementation of the core MCP specification

-(\*emphasis on *aims*)
+> [!IMPORTANT]

-🚨 🚧 🏗️ *MCP Go is under active development, as is the MCP specification itself.
+> *MCP Go is under active development, as is the MCP specification itself.
 Core features are working but some advanced capabilities are still in progress.*

 <!-- omit in toc -->
 ## Table of Contents